nano-byte/grpc-rich-error/README.md

 using GrpcRichError;
 ```

-To throw an RPC exception with a rich error details:
+To throw an RPC exception with rich error details:

 ```csharp
 throw new Google.Rpc.Status